 - Stress – occasionally the time pressures of running a side business alongside a full-time job will be too much.
 Also, if you are not enjoying the experience of running a business, this may indicate that you prefer employment.

-If you need to close a limited company which you set up as a side business, 1st Formations can help with its Company Dissolution Service.
+If you need to close a limited company that you set up as a side business, 1st Formations can help with its Company Dissolution Service.